nci/scores/docs/codingpractises.md

 # Type Hinting

 Our philosophy is 'we hint what we test'.
-The functions in `scores` may well function with a broader variety of types than what is hinted.
+The functions in `scores` may well function with a broader variety of types than what is hnted.
 The promise of a type hint is that you know it will work, because it's been tested to work.

 # Support for Additional Libraries

 This may result in false positives, such as if using a Dask dataframe in place of a Pandas dataframe, or a numpy array in place of a Pandas series.
 Such things may work, but without being tested and assured by the development team, we don't want to indicate it.